If you have a business website, then you might have interested in website traffic, generating leads, and driving sales, giving positive ROI.

 Another, important point to mention here is customizing the web page with styling options like bold, italic, underline, or adding an appropriate color scheme which lets people read your copy easily.

 Adding keywords naturally in the copy will help you to boost your SEO ranking.
 Use the keywords only 1-2% of all content in your blog post.
 It’ll not annoy the users, and they will stay on your site for the maximum time.

-The videos are another important content type you can use on your site to improve the engagement of visitors and pull them in the buyer’s journey.
+Videos are another important content type you can use on your site to improve the engagement of visitors and pull them into the buyer’s journey.

 Don’t upload the videos directly to your website.
-Instead of that upload them to a video sharing site like YouTube, Vimeo or DailyMotion, etc. and embed in your post.
+Instead of that upload them to a video-sharing site like YouTube, Vimeo, or DailyMotion and embed them in your post.
 It will save your resources and increase the chances of referral traffic, providing a double advantage.